synheart-ai/synheart-wear/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+The easiest way to contribute is by implementing a new wearable device adapter.

+### Want to Add Support for Your Device?

+See our comprehensive **[Contributing Guidelines](CONTRIBUTING.md)** which covers:
+- How to implement the `WearAdapter` interface
+- Code standards and best practices
+- Testing requirements
+- Submission process

+**Quick Steps:**
 1. Fork the repository
-2. Create a feature branch
+2. Create your adapter class implementing `WearAdapter`
-3. Make your changes
+3. Write tests for your adapter
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request

+Looking for a device to implement?
+Check our [roadmap](#-roadmap) or open an issue!

 ## 📄 License